microsoft/vscode-docs/docs/editor/debugging.md

 A common issue when debugging with source maps is that you'll set a breakpoint, and it will turn gray.
 If you hover the cursor over it, you'll see the message, `"Breakpoint ignored because generated code not found (source map problem?)"`.
 What now?
 There are a range of issues that can lead to this.
 First, a quick explanation of how the Node debug adapter handles source maps.

 When you set a breakpoint in `app.ts`, the debug adapter has to figure out the path to `app.js`, the transpiled version of your TypeScript file, which is what is actually running in Node.
 But, there is not a straightforward way to figure this out starting from the `.ts` file.
-Instead, the debug adapter uses the `outFiles` attribute in the launch config to find all the transpiled `.js` files, and parses them for a source map, which contains the locations of its associated `.ts` files.
+Instead, the debug adapter uses the `outFiles` attribute in the `launch.json` to find all the transpiled `.js` files, and parses them for a source map, which contains the locations of its associated `.ts` files.

 When you build your `app.ts` file in TypeScript with source maps enabled, it either produces an `app.js.map` file, or a source map inlined as a base64-encoded string in a comment at the bottom of the `app.js` file.
 To find the `.ts` files associated with this map, the debug adapter looks at two properties in the source map, `sources`, and `sourceRoot`. `sourceRoot` is optional - if present, it is prepended to each path in `sources`, which is an array of paths.
 The result is an array of absolute or relative paths to `.ts` files.
 Relative paths are resolved relative to the source map.

 Finally, the debug adapter searches for the full path of `app.ts` in this resulting list of `.ts` files.
 If there's a match, it has found the source map file to use when mapping `app.ts` to `app.js`.
 If there is no match, then it can't bind the breakpoint, and it will turn gray.

 Here are some things to try when your breakpoints turn gray.
-* Do you have `"sourceMaps": true` in your launch config?
+* Do you have `"sourceMaps": true` in your `launch.json`?
 * Did you build with source maps enabled?
 Are there `.js.map` files, or inlined source maps in your `.js` files?
-* Did you set the `outFiles` property in your launch config?
+* Did you set the `outFiles` property in your `launch.json`?
 It should be a glob pattern for an absolute path that matches your `.js` files.
 * Try the new experimental `node2` debug adapter.
 It can handle some more of the more complex source map cases.
 * Are the `sourceRoot` and `sources` properties in your source map correct?
 Can they be combined to get the correct path to the `.ts` file?
 * Are you using Webpack?
 By default, it outputs paths with a `webpack:///` prefix, which the debug adapter can't resolve.
 You can change this in your Webpack config with the `devtoolModuleFilenameTemplate` option, or try using `node2`, which provides some extra options for resolving these paths.